 This whole convoy was stopped because the only people who knew what was going on were dead.

 I continued to move to the front of the convoy to see whether the convoy was in a defensible position.
-The lead gun truck was standing by waiting for orders.
+The lead gun truck was standing by, waiting for orders.
 At least this convoy still had some teeth to it, even though it didn’t have a brain right now.

-About two-thirds of the way into the convoy, I saw the highest ranking sergeant still alive huddling under the wheel wells of his Humvee.
+About two-thirds of the way into the convoy, I saw the highest-ranking sergeant still alive huddling under the wheel wells of his Humvee.

 I walked up to him and asked, “What’s going on, Sergeant?
 Why aren’t people moving?”

 He looked back at me and said, “I don’t know, sir.
 I don’t know.”
-He was clearly confused, scared, and had no idea what to do next and was just waiting for somebody to tell him what to do.
+He was clearly confused and scared, had no idea what to do next, and was just waiting for somebody to tell him what to do.
 (He was calling me “sir” because I was an officer who outranked him.)

 I looked around and looked back at him and said, “Who’s the highest-ranking person around here in your convoy?”